Backup as a Service

 in each case, where such transfer would be prohibited by Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of Data Protection Laws) in the absence of the Standard Contractual Clauses to be established under clause 29.d or 35 below;

 "Services" means the services and other activities to be supplied to or carried out by or on behalf of AIS for Client Group Members;

 "Standard Contractual Clauses" means the contractual clauses set out in the terms and conditions listed below,

-"Subprocessor" means any person (including any third party, but excluding an employee of AIS or any of its sub-contractors) appointed by or on behalf of AIS to Process Personal Data on behalf of any Company Group Member; and
+"Subprocessor" means any person (including any third party, but excluding an employee of AIS or any of its sub-contractors) appointed by or on behalf of AIS to Process Personal Data on behalf of any Client Group Member; and

 The terms, "Commission", "Controller", "Data Subject", "Member State", "Personal Data", "Personal Data Breach", "Processing" and "Supervisory Authority" shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.